-LONG- AND SHORT-TERM EFFECTIVENESS, PROTECTIVENESS, AND CERTAINTY
+LONG- AND SHORT-TERM EFFECTIVENESS, PROTECTIVENESS AND CERTAINTY

-In general, CIP alternatives (Presumptive Alternative 1 and Alternative 3) are more effective and protective than CBR alternatives (Alternatives 2A and 2B).
-This is primarily due to: 1) the relatively short timeframe for permitting and constructing a CIP alternative, relative to the long implementation timeframe for CBR (approximately 7-12 years, depending on permitting), during which time groundwater would continue to be impacted from CCR remaining on site; and 2) the increased potential for human health and environmental impacts during excavation and transport of CCR during removal activities, particularly off-site disposal (Alternative 2B).
+Closure in Place (CIP) alternatives (IEPA-Approved Alternative 1 and Alternative 3) are more effective and protective than Closure by Removal (CBR) alternatives (Alternatives 2A and 2B).
+This is primarily due to: 1) the relatively short timeframe for permitting and constructing a CIP alternative, relative to the long implementation timeframe for CBR (approximately 8 to 13 years, depending on permitting), during which time groundwater would continue to be impacted from CCR remaining on-site, and 2) the increased potential for human health and environmental impacts during excavation and transport of CCR during removal activities, particularly off-site disposal (Alternative 2B).